A Multi-Country Asia Tour… The Beginning

 Jeff’s developed this weird habit where, any time I come back into a hotel room, he double-checks that it’s me on my way in.
 “Jordan?!?”
 Yup.
 Just me.
 Happens every smoke break.
 Like… what would you do if it wasn’t?

 At the end of the day, we really just had a couple of cool estate places left to visit on our list, plus some night markets, which we can do any night.
-Tomorrow, however, we take on The Peak!
+Tomorrow, however, we continue our sightseeing in Hong Kong and take on The Peak!